StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     * An existing bucket
     * An access key and secret key (or equivalent credentials for your storage service)
     * The S3-compatible endpoint URL
-    * The region configured for your S3 service (if applicable)
+    * The region configured for your S3 service (if it doesn't define one, use `us-east-1`)

     To enable S3 file storage in a TheHive cluster, configure the storage section in `/etc/thehive/application.conf` on each TheHive node, using the same bucket and endpoint settings.